KOST: AMFM/Clear Channel/iHeartMedia era

 In December 2012, Christine Martindale was among the radio personalities laid off from Clear Channel stations.
 On January 17, 2013, it was announced that Martindale would join KKGO (105.1); her first day at Go Country 105 was February 4.

 Ellen K, a former co-host on the KIIS-FM morning show and On Air with Ryan Seacrest, took over the KOST morning show on October 19, 2015.
 Mark Wallengren, who had been part of the KOST morning show since 1986, moved to afternoons, replacing Bruce Scott, who had been with station since 2012.

 Longtime DJs Mark Wallengren and Ted Ziegenbusch departed the station on January 16, 2020, as a result of mass layoffs nationwide by parent company iHeartMedia; the two had been at KOST since the 1980s, Ziegenbusch being the last remaining original staff member hired in 1982.

+In conjunction with an announcement wherein iHeartRadio would add two streaming channels dedicated to his on-going radio program, Rick Dees would make a guest deejaying spot on the station on March 21, 2025, marking a brief reunion between him and his former co-host Ellen K (the duo had previously worked at sister station KIIS-FM during their hosting shifts) during her morning show.

+On October 10, 2025, longtime evening host Karen Sharp departed the station after hosting “Love Songs On The Coast” for 38 years; she was the last remaining KOST DJ from the 1980s.